dargo600/remote/README.md

  - add a sqlite database for the various different IR codes
  - add support for other devices such as Roku
  - improve the display menu.
 Provide a configuration Activity
+ - add junit tests
+ - add a remote IR db that the local one uses to update when it doesn't find the pronto code
+ - investigate feasbility of this being done with ReactNative suspect will need to do this in swift